ninabarzh/ipa/content/en/docs/workshops/detect-fakes/deepfake-response-kit.md

 **Tools (optional)**

 * InVID, FotoForensics, reverse image/video search
-* Ask someone else — two brains are better than one
+* Ask someone else,  two brains are better than one

 **Pause before you act**

 * Do not forward emotionally charged media without checking
-* Do not reply under pressure — especially to demands or threats
+* Do not reply under pressure,  especially to demands or threats

 **If in doubt, flag it.
 No shame in checking.**